 No new overhead signs have gone up along Bryan Blvd East for the I-840 Loop interchange.
 For now, NCDOT has posted several To I-73 South trailblazers along Bryan Blvd. heading east such as seen through this link to Google Street View.

 Meanwhile, it was announced in late May 2013 that the timetable for construction of the I-73 Connector had been moved up from 2016 to the Spring 2014, pending the completion of an environmental assessment by URS Corp.
 The I-73 construction project (Tip No. I-5110) also includes building an additional taxiway for PTI Airport and developers of land adjacent to the airport, that can only be reached by the new taxiway, urged the timing of the project to be sped up so not to lose out on the major manufacturing companies that would like to build there.
 The NCDOT spokesman indicated if the project started on schedule, it could be completed during 2015.12 In September 2013 NCDOT posted the letting list for its Design-Build Projects over the next year.
 The I-73 Connector project was now combined with the project to build the 'NC 68-US 220 Connector', TIP Project R-2413, Parts A and B, and the combined design-build contract was let in April 2014 and work started in early May.
 The project was awarded to a joint venture of Flatiron Constructors and Blythe Development Co. for $176.6 million.
 Work has started on clearing the freeway's path and removing dirt for construction of the taxiway near the PTI Airport.
 As of the first week of February 2017 work was 94.2% complete.
+This is the latest information I have because in late March NCDOT dropped the project page from its Progress Report website.
 The completion date for the entire project (from PTI Airport to US 220) is now listed as October 2017.13 However, in January 2016, NCDOT officials indicated that the later date was for the taxiway not I-73, and that they planned to open the entire stretch of I-73 from the Airport to US 220 (see Segment 3) by the end of 2016.14 However, a report surfaced in December that the entire stretch from PTI Airport to US 220 would not open until the work in Segment 4 was complete, hopefully by May 2017.
 Though, as of October 2016, revisions to the work contract have moved the completion date for the I-73 Connector portion back to June 2017.15 NCDOT also announced on July 9, 2015 that the project that will complete the final upgrades to the I-73/Bryan Boulevard/I-840 Greensboro Loop interchange (work originally part of the I-73 Connector project contract, but separated out before that was awarded) was awarded to Flatiron/Blythe for $5 million.
 Work began on September 8, 2015 and the project was competed in October 2016, with the exception of remaining work needed on the southbound ramp to I-840 along with planting, reforestation and permanent vegetation with the ramp work supposed to be completed as of late November 2016.
 Earlier, in May the new Inman Road bridge was completed, and was opened to traffic in June 2016.16

 Progress on this segment as of early February 2017 as reported by contributor Strider: